Filter by attributes

 Winged Sumac (Rhus copallinum)

-Wonderful winter form as the cluster of red berries persist through winter on fun-shapped branches.
+Wonderful winter form as the cluster of red berries on female plants persist through winter on fun-shapped branches.
 Beautiful red fall foliage.
 Will sucker and spread.

 Wingstem (Verbesina alternifolia)